SREB and Alabama

 Advises state and district leaders as they develop strategies to support the professional growth of teachers and principals.
 SREB serves as a technical advisor to state education agencies, conducts needs assessments and focus groups to help states plan and evaluate implementation, spotlights inspiring stories of local practice and convenes stakeholders at regional meetings.

-SREB partnered with the Alabama State Department of Education to support the implementation of a statewide educator effectiveness strategy.
-Educators-in-residence are conducting in-depth professional learning and training with district teams as they develop their educator evaluation plans.
-SREB staff visited the department in January, April, June, October and November 2016 to support this strategy.
+SREB partnered with the Alabama State Department of Education to support implementation of a statewide educator effectiveness strategy.
+Educators-in-residence conduct in-depth professional learning and training with district teams as they develop their educator evaluation plans.
+SREB staff visited the department in October and December 2016 to support this strategy.

-Staff responded to eight information requests from Alabama stakeholders in the last 12 months.
-Constituents requested SREB analysis of regional trends related to teacher evaluation, recruitment and retention.
+Staff responded to two information requests from Alabama stakeholders in the last 12 months.
+Constituents requested SREB analysis related to teacher attendance and administrator compensation policies.

-During 2016, the SREB educator effectiveness team provided technical assistance, brokered expertise and provided policy and practice resources to Alabama state legislators and their staff, state education agency staff, district administrators, principals and teachers.
+In the last 12 months, SREB’s educator effectiveness team provided technical assistance, brokered expertise and provided policy and practice resources to Alabama state legislators and their staff, state education agency staff, district administrators, principals and teachers.